jaspervdv/IFC_BuildingEnvExtractor/README.md

 * "JSON" "Generate roof outline" is an int/bool (either 0 or 1) to enable the roof outline export for LoD0.2
 * "JSON" "Georeference" is an int/bool (either 0 or 1) to enable the Georeferencing.
 Default value: true.
 * "Output report" is an int/bool (either 0 or 1) to set the tool to output a report file or not.
 0 = no, 1 = yes.
 Default value = true.
+* "Threads" is an int to set the maximum allowed threads to be used.
+Default value = hardware_concurrency according to std::threads.

 more options will be added in the future.